 The heightened growth of the online betting industry through the uptake of mobile phones, laptops, and tablets, has led regulatory bodies to think of how to make the industry safer and better.
 Governments’ input in the fast-paced sector with ever-changing tech advancements is vital.
 A legalized sports betting framework is an added advantage to a nation’s economy.

-- Safe ground for players: Government legislations and laws have made sports betting platforms secure for players to try their luck.
-Legalizations of sports betting have seen increased signups both in online sports betting and land-based casinos.
-Players find it easy to place more wagers at the comfort and safety of their homes.
+- Safe ground for players: Government legislation and laws have made sports betting platforms secure for players to try their luck.
+The legalization of sports betting has seen increased signups both in online sports betting and retail casinos.
+Players find it easy to place more wagers in the comfort and safety of their homes.

-Some countries continue to deem sports betting illegal as others legalize the same.
+Some states continue to deem sports betting illegal as others legalize the same.
 In our opinion, a government that restricts sports betting at this age would make an unwise decision that will have massive financial implications.
-Sports betting should be embraced for full economic recovery, especially after the Covid pandemic’s economic shutdown.
+Sports betting should be embraced for full economic recovery, especially after the COVID pandemic’s economic shutdown.